TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ``--activate-default``
   If true, ``typo3/cms`` extensions that are marked as TYPO3 factory default, will be activated, even if not in the list of configured active framework extensions.
 ``--excluded-extensions``
-  Extensions in typo3conf/ext/ directory, which should stay inactive
+  Extensions which should stay inactive.
+This does not affect provided framework extensions or framework extensions that are required or part as minimal usable system.